 Chances are, if you continuously take money from your savings account it’s because you are not really paying attention to where all of your money is going

-You are most likely putting money into savings because you know you can afford to save.
-Then days after getting paid, your bank account is $0 and you are forced to take money out of savings.
+You put money into savings with good intentions, then a few days after getting paid, your bank account is $0 and you are forced to take money out of savings.

 If this sounds like you, then more than likely you are spending your money on a lot of wasteful things.
 Yeah, maybe you already know that.